If you are looking at changing the color of your teak wood furniture then painting is always one of the considerations that come into your mind first!

 Use a Stain-Blocking Primer.

 Use a natural bristle paintbrush to apply the primer.
-Also, ensure that you follow the wood’s grain as you brush and let it cure before touching.
+Also, ensure that you apply in the direction of the wood’s grain as you brush.

 - Determine the specific area that you want to harden.
 Then, scrape off any decayed wood until you are satisfied that the wood is in good shape.
 Also, ensure that there is no dirt, oil, or grease in the affected region.